February 25, 2021

-March 3: Alberta government announces three year suspension of the spring grizzly bear hunt.
+Alberta government announces three year suspension of the spring grizzly bear hunt.
 Decision is in no small part due to outpouring of opposition from Alberta public, and considerable media coverage.
-AWA congratulates Minister David Coutts on this decision, but stresses that habitat loss is the number one issues affecting Alberta’s grizzlies, and no recovery will be possible until this is addressed.
+AWA congratulates Minister of Sustainable Resource Development on this decision, but stresses that habitat loss is the number one issues affecting Alberta’s grizzlies, and no recovery will be possible until this is addressed.
 In a subsequent Calgary Herald on-line poll, 85% of readers agree with the hunt suspension.

 After two years, the draft provincial recovery plan is still not finalized or implemented.

 The long-awaited grizzly bear population results from 2004 and 2005 are finally released and paint a sobering picture.
 Figures for 2005 are difficult to compare to the previous studies because they cover different areas, but the 2004 figures are much clearer.
 In 2003 there were an estimated 147 bears in the area between highways 11 and 16.
 The more accurate 2004 figures put this number at 53 (or 36% of the 2003 estimate).
 DNA study for 2006 covers the area between Highways 1 and 3; results to be publicized early 2007.